Growth Can Be Good for Insurance

 The Relationship of Population and Insurance

-Insurance companies have their own wealth of data; claims.
+Insurance companies have their own wealth of data.
+It’s called their claims data.
 The quantity of claims, average payout of claims, and type of claim can lower or increase the cost of insurance coverage.
 Whether a claim is comprehensive or collision for auto insurance or personal property claims, liability claims and structure claims for renters and homeowner’s policies.
 Each of these components of coverage can be affected by population.

 If cities grow the wrong way or too quickly, insurance can be negatively impacted.
 Leaving Lubbock for Austin?
 Depending on your auto insurance company, you’ll likely experience an increase in premiums.
 Why?
 This is due to a higher number of collision claims in Austin compared to the population.
 Not only is the city notorious for bad traffic, all those cars lead to more accidents.
 In comparison, Lubbock is often ranked as the best city for commuters with less time required, as there are fewer cars and better roads.